richbenmintz/fabric-cicd/docs/how_to/parameterization.md

 ### `key_value_replace`

-For key based replacement operations in json and yaml files.
+Provides the ability to perform key based replacement operations in JSON and YAML files.
 This will look for a specific key using a valid JSONPath expression and replace every found instance in every file.
 Specify the `find_value` and the `replace_value` for each environment (e.g., PPE, PROD).
 Optional fields, including `item_type`, `item_name`, and `file_path`, can be used as file filters for more fine-grained control over where the replacement occurs.
 Refer to https://jsonpath.com/ for a simple to use JSONPath evaluator.

 Note: A common use case for this function is to replace values in key/value file types like Pipelines, Platform files, etc.  e.g., find and replace a connection GUID referenced in a data pipeline.